NGC 322

 NGC 322 is a lenticular galaxy located approximately 318 million light-years from the Solar System in the constellation Phoenix.
 It was discovered on September 5, 1834 by John Herschel.
 It was described by Dreyer as "very faint, very small, round, a little brighter middle, 3 stars to west."
 It apparently seems to be interacting with PGC 95427, another galaxy.

+One supernova, SN 2018bwv (type Ia, mag.
+16.2), was discovered in NGC 322 on 23 May, 2018.

+From legacy survey images a faint ring or tidal feature can be seen around NGC 322.